Thurmond in Fayette County, West Virginia — The American South (Appalachia)

 Erected by National Park Service, U.S. Department of the Interior.

 Location.
-37° 57.583′ N, 81° 4.883′ W. Marker is in Thurmond, West Virginia, in Fayette County.
-Marker is on Thurmond Road (County Road 25/2) 0.2 miles north of Beury Mountain Road (County Road 25/2), on the right when traveling north.
+37° 57.438′ N, 81° 4.746′ W. Marker is in Thurmond, West Virginia, in Fayette County.
+Marker is on Thurmond Road.
+The marker is near the New River Gorge National River visitor center.
 Touch for map.
-Marker is at or near this postal address: 144 Beury Mountain Rd, Thurmond WV 25936, United States of America.
+Marker is at or near this postal address: 254 River Crest Rd, Thurmond WV 25936, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 21, 2021.
-It was originally submitted on January 21, 2021, by TeamOHE of Wauseon, Ohio.
-This page has been viewed 44 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on January 21, 2021, by TeamOHE of Wauseon, Ohio. • Devry Becker Jones was the editor who published this page.
+This page was last revised on January 14, 2021.
+It was originally submitted on November 26, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 214 times since then and 18 times this year.
+Last updated on January 14, 2021, by TeamOHE of Wauseon, Ohio.
+Photos: 1, 2, 3, 4, 5, 6. submitted on November 26, 2016, by Don Morfe of Baltimore, Maryland. • Devry Becker Jones was the editor who published this page.